Introduction and Overview

 - The costs related to execution;

-- The speed of settlement;
+- The timing and speed of settlement;

 - The likelihood of execution and settlement;